Identifying and Exploiting Structure in Robot Co-Design: Exploiting Structure for Co-Design

 \subsection{Benchmarks}

-We evaluate GC-PFO on the co-design tasks described in Section~\ref{prob-desc}.
-We compare its performance against two gradient-based optimizers: SGD with momentum and Adam~\cite{kingma_adam_2017}, implemented using Optax, as well as three gradient-free algorithms, PFO~\cite{liu_particle_2016}, CMA-ES~\cite{hansen_adapting_1996}, and Genetic Algorithm (GA)~\cite{holland_genetic_1973}, implemented using evosax.
-We omitted results for Evolutionary Strategies (ES), OpenES, Particle Swarm Optimization (PSO), and RMSProp that did not perform better than the chosen algorithms.

-For gradient-based algorithms, each restart is initialized by uniformly sampling in the co-design space, whereas for all other algorithms, the distribution or region means are initialized uniformly.
-To find the best learning rates for SGD and Adam, we tested $9$ values across $3$ orders of magnitude.
-For CMA-ES and GA, we tested $\sigma=0.1, 0.2, 0.4, 0.6, 0.8$ as well as population sizes of $50$ and $500$ with an elite ratio of $0.25$.
-For PFO and GC-PFO, we used $\sigma=0.2$ for all tasks, and the particles are distributed across regions containing $50$ particles each.
-Each algorithm evaluates the quality function $250$ times for \textit{Loc\textsubscript{84}}, and $500$ times for the other tasks per iteration.
+We evaluate GC-PFO on the four tasks described in Section~\ref{codesign-tasks}.
+We compare its performance against two gradient-based optimizers: SGD with momentum and Adam~\cite{kingmaAdamMethodStochastic2017}, implemented using Optax, and three gradient-free algorithms, PFO~\cite{liuParticleFilterOptimization2016b}, CMA-ES~\cite{hansenAdaptingArbitraryNormal1996}, and Genetic Algorithm (GA)~\cite{hollandGeneticAlgorithmsOptimal1973}, implemented using evosax.
+For gradient-based methods, we initialize each restart by uniformly sampling the co-design space with $\sigma=0.5$.
+For the other algorithms, the distribution means are initialized similarly.
+Each algorithm evaluates the quality function $250$ times for \textit{Locomotion\textsubscript{84}}, and $500$ times for the other tasks per iteration.
+To find the best learning rates for SGD and Adam, we tested $10$ values across $3$ orders of magnitude.
+For CMA-ES and GA, we tested $\sigma=0.1, 0.2, 0.4, 0.8$, where the parameter ranges from $[-1, 1]$ for all tasks.
+For each $\sigma$, we tested two population sizes, $50$ and $250$ for \textit{Locomotion\textsubscript{84}}, and $50$ and $500$ for other tasks, using the default elite ratio and the same number of function evaluations.
+For PFO and GC-PFO, we divided particles into regions containing $50$ particles each and set $\sigma=0.2$.
 We ran each algorithm $5$ times with different seeds and report the mean best loss across runs in Fig.~\ref{fig:benchmarks}.